TestArmada/magellan/README.md

 ![image](https://cloud.githubusercontent.com/assets/12995/9419235/e2fbb4f2-480e-11e5-9de8-c6c4871890b9.png)

 Magellan is a tool for massively-scaling your automated test suite, with added reliability.
 Run large test suites across many environments (multiple browsers or versions, or multiple native iOS or Android devices) at the same time, in parallel, with a friendly command-line workflow that is both local development and continuous-integration friendly.
-Magellan is compatible with `mocha` (`wd.js`, `webdriver.io`, `appium`) tests ( [example Mocha/wd project](https://github.com/TestArmada/boilerplate-mocha) ) and `Nightwatch.js` tests ( [example Nightwatch project](https://github.com/TestArmada/boilerplate-nightwatch) ), and includes [SauceLabs](http://www.saucelabs.com/) support.
+Magellan is compatible with `mocha` (`wd.js`, `webdriver.io`, `appium`) tests and `Nightwatch.js` tests ( [example Nightwatch project](https://github.com/TestArmada/boilerplate-nightwatch) ), and includes third party browser provider support such as [SauceLabs](http://www.saucelabs.com/).
 Through Magellan's `mocha` support, you can scale regular node.js test suites too.

 Features
 ========